-The screencasts demonstrated fundamental keyskills and were created to help students overcome the stumbling block they faced when attempting to solve Maths problems on their own.
-They were developed using Camtasia Studio 8.0 and SMART Notebook, and ranged between 1:49 minutes and 11:20 minutes in length.
+The screencasts were created using Camtasia Studio8.0 and SMART Notebook for first year through third year mandatory Algebra and Calculus courses.
+They ranged between 1:49 minutes and 11:20 minutes in length.
 A total of 22 screencasts were created for the Year 1 class group, 14 for the second year group, and 11 for the third years.
 The specific topics covered in the screencasts are shown in Table 1.

-Table 1: Summary of Screencasts Developed for the Algebra and Calculus Courses
+Table1 Summary of Screencasts Developed for the Algebra and CalculusCourses